HiennNek/kiisu-unlshd/ReadMe.md

 <details>
 <summary><b>What is Kiisu-UNLSHD?</b></summary>

 Kiisu-UNLSHD is a community-maintained fork of [Unleashed Firmware](https://github.com/DarkFlippers/unleashed-firmware) built specifically for the Kiisu device.
-It adds rolling code and U2F support that aren't available in official Flipper firmware on Kiisu hardware, ships hand-redrawn Kiisu-branded assets, and stays continuously synced with upstream Unleashed plus the latest Kiisu-specific tweaks and apps.
+It adds rolling code and U2F support that aren't available in official Unleashed firmware, ships hand-redrawn Kiisu-branded assets, and stays continuously synced with upstream Unleashed plus the latest Kiisu-specific tweaks and apps.

 </details>